aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity and goals here.**\*\* _Setting:_
+The interaction happens in a university library or study lounge.
+It is typically late afternoon or evening, when students are looking for spaces to work after classes or to meetup for group projects.

+_Players:_
+* Primary player: A student looking for a study room.
+* Secondary player: A student already inside the study room.

+_Activity:_
+A student walks down the hallway.They notice the light above a door.
+* If the light glows green, they open the door and enter since the room is free to be used.
+* If the light glows red, they continue walking to find another room since it is currently occupied (even if a student is not inside currently).
+* If the light glows yellow, the room has an upcoming booking in 10min, so it is kind of a warning sign.
+* If the light glows blue, the room is open for sharing with other students.

+_Goals:_
+* The searching student’s goal is to quickly find an open study room without wasting time.
+* The student inside’s goal is to signal occupancy to others without being disturbed.
+* The device’s goal is to communicate room availability using light alone.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.